Lucky You (film): Plot

-Huck plays in a "super satellite" for his entry to the main event.
+Huck plays in a "super satellite" to enter the main event.
 He appears to have the seat won, but a misdeal costs him.
 Roy agrees to stake Huck and even gives him an extra $1200 so that he can repay Billie.
 He apologizes to her, saying he feels they have a chance at something special.
 They later run into L.C., who wins all of Huck's stake money for the World Series in a quick game of guts.

 Billie holds the stopwatch in a golfing marathon that Huck must complete in 3 hours to win a bet.
 She declines to cheat for him when he finishes two seconds too late.
 Huck gets a black eye when Roy's thugs toss him into his empty pool.
 They warn him to return the $11,200 stake that he owes to Roy or get a seat in the World Series within 48 hours.
 When Huck goes to Suzanne's apartment looking for Billie, he learns Billie has gone home to Bakersfield.
-Huck sells the wedding ring to his father for $500, and makes the 10 grand playing poker in one night to buy a seat in the World Series.
+Huck sells the wedding ring to his father for $500 and makes the 10 grand playing poker in one night to buy a seat in the World Series.
 Huck travels to Bakersfield to tell Billie that he meant what he said when he felt they had a chance at something special.

 Back in Vegas, having found the entry money, Huck enters the World Series.
 He and his father both advance to the final table of nine.
 Billie looks on from the audience as Huck and L.C. have a showdown.
 Huck deliberately folds a winning hand, going out in third place.
 A few minutes later, L.C. gets rivered and goes out in second place, losing the title to Jason Keyes who had "won his entry in an online satellite" (a nod to Chris Moneymaker, who did win the 2003 Main Event after a similar entry to the tournament).